Leedehai/ctimer/README.md

 Often times I find it frustrating that there is no simple, standalone program <u>**written in C/C++**</u> that can do the simple trick:
-- measures [processor time](https://en.wikipedia.org/wiki/CPU_time) of an arbitrary program running in a subprocess,
+- measures [processor time](https://en.wikipedia.org/wiki/CPU_time) of an arbitrary program in a subprocess,
-- terminates the subprocess if it exceeds a predefined limit.
+- terminates the subprocess if it exceeds a predefined limit,
+- report exit status and time measurements (milliseconds) in JSON format.

 So here you have it:)